Fiddleheads Are Delicious, But Don’t Let Them Make You Sick.

 I actually kind of forget about fiddleheads the rest of the year.

 Their season is so short, that once July rolls around, I kind of fondly write them off in my mind for the rest of the year.
 And then sometime in the spring when things are starting to turn a bit more green instead of brown, friends on Facebook start flooding my newsfeed with pictures of the fiddleheads they just picked.

 I'll be honest, I'm not ambitious enough to go pick my own.
-But over the years, I've tried to get to know a few of the locals that sell them to know who's got the freshest supply.
 Generally, I like to buy them from someone right on the side of the road.
-Often, they're less than a day old, and a lot of times, picked just that morning.
+They're often less than a day old, and a lot of times, picked just that morning.
 Not to say the ones in grocery stores aren't any good, but I also like to help the little guy.